bitflate/bitflate.github.io/_posts/2019-08-08-how-cryptocurrencies-can-succeed.md

 There're 3 factors that decide a cryptocurrency success: specialization, specialization, specialization.

 PS: If you ever wonder what Bitflate is specialized in, here's Bitflate use case.
 It seeks to be a digital native stablecoin through inflation.
-People use Bitflate for transaction.
+People use Bitflate for transactions.
 Inflation discourages HODL and encourages users to transact.

 *Bitflate is a cryptocurrency with constant inflation of 7% per year.
 Its goal is to be a Medium of Exchange.*